BDC Hamburger Icon

 Types of keystroke loggers

-There are two types of keystroke loggers on the market today: software-based keystroke loggers and hardware keystroke loggers.
+There are two types of keystroke loggers on the market: software-based keystroke loggers and hardware keystroke loggers.

 • Software keylogger: Once downloaded onto a computer, either maliciously or through an official action by an employer, this digital program is, by design, hard to detect and can record every keystroke and action in a log file.

-• Hardware keylogger: Unlike their digital counterparts, hardware keyloggers are easy to detect, since they are physical items that usually plug directly into the monitored machine.
+• Hardware keylogger: Unlike their digital counterparts, hardware keyloggers are more easily detected, since they are physical items that usually plug directly into the monitored machine.
 Some look like USB flash drives, while others are installed between the keyboard USB cable and the computer’s USB port.

 If you're concerned about external threats using keystroke logging maliciously against your employees, it's crucial to create and maintain a cybersecurity plan.
 This is the best way to safeguard sensitive business information and protect employees from cyberattacks.